MultiSafepay/docs/content/integrations/plugins/magento2/manual.md

 ### Introduction
-_MultiSafepay supports most functionalities of Magento.
-If you have any questions about the services we offer, do not hesitate to contact us at <integration@multisafepay.com>_

 We are proud to announce that we have been working on a brand new Magento 2 plugin.
 The new plugin is completely built from the ground up, leaving a lot of the older methods used in the current Magento 2 plugin behind.